- "Serve one another humbly in love" Galatians 5:13b

 “Serve one another humbly in love.”

-Charles Kingsley’s CE Primary School has been at the heart of St Mary’s Church and the community of Eversley for over 200 years.
+Charles Kingsley’s CE Primary School has been at the heart of St Mary’s Church and the community of Eversley for 170 years.

 Saint Mary serves as the patron saint of all human beings, watching over them with motherly care and love due to her role as the mother of Jesus.
 Mary is respected and honoured as a spiritual mother to people of many faiths, including Muslim and Jewish.